cosmiccoder01/latex-imitatie/README.md

 # Latex-imitatie

+This repository is a fork from the original latex-imitatie version, where additional minor features were added, with official-title-page specific for University of Groningen.

 This repository contains a LaTeX template for dissertations suitable for Dutch universities.
 It was specifically designed for the University of Amsterdam, but it should be (more-or-less) compatible with most other Dutch universities.

 See [HERE](main.pdf) for an example of what the thesis will look like.